braj29/tab_fm_link_pred/README.md

 - `--overfit-small` to train on 200 triples and evaluate on the same set (sanity check).
 - `--n-neg-per-pos` to control the number of negatives per positive triple (default: 1).
 - `--no-filter-unseen` to keep validation/test triples with unseen entities.
+- `--hard-negatives` to sample relation-consistent negatives (harder).

 Under the hood `src/run.py` orchestrates the following pipeline:

 1. `src/data.py.prepare_data` loads FB15k-237 via Hugging Face, resolves the triple columns (falling back to parsing tab-separated text when needed), and optionally subsamples each split.
 It then adds negative samples and returns `(X_train, y_train, X_valid, y_valid, X_test, y_test)` where `X_*` contains `head`, `relation`, and `tail` columns (dtype `object`) and `y_*` is a binary label (`1` = true triple, `0` = corrupted).
 2. `src/model.py` instantiates either `TabICLClassifier` (with hierarchical classification enabled so it can exceed the base 10-class limit) or `TabPFNClassifier` with the requested compute device.
-3. `src/metrics.py` computes binary classification accuracy and log loss.
+3. `src/metrics.py` computes filtered ranking metrics (MRR, MR, Hits@k) by scoring candidate tails with the binary classifier.

 Example output snippet: